Search for the Higgs boson pair production in the $b\bar{b}\mu^+\mu^-$ final state at the LHC: Signal and background samples

 \section{Signal and background samples}

-For the signal Monte Carlo (MC) samples, the ggF $HH$ processes are generated at next-to-leading order (NLO) using POWHEG-BOX-V2~\cite{Heinrich:2017kxx,Heinrich:2019bkc}, while the VBF $HH$ processes are generated at LO using MG5\_aMC@NLO V2.6.5\cite{Alwall:2014hca}.
-In total, 7 ggF $HH$ MC samples are generated with different $\kappa_{\lambda}$ values, $\kappa_\lambda$ = -5, 0, 1, 2.4, 5, 10 and 20, and 7 VBF MC samples are generated with different $\kappa_{2\rm{V}}$ values, $\kappa_{\text{2V}}$ = -10, -5, 0, 1, 2, 5 and 10.
-Other coupling values used in the scan later are from the combination of the generated samples, since the differential cross section is scaled by a second-order polynomial of $\kappa_\lambda$ and $\kappa_{2\rm{V}}$ in the LO electroweak precision.
+For the signal Monte Carlo (MC) samples, the ggF HH processes are generated at next-to-leading order (NLO) in QCD using POWHEG-BOX-V2~\cite{Heinrich:2017kxx,Heinrich:2019bkc}, while the VBF HH processes are generated at LO in QCD using MG5\_aMC@NLO V2.6.5 \cite{Alwall:2014hca}.
+In total, 7 ggF HH MC samples are generated with different $\kappa_{\lambda}$ values, $\kappa_\lambda$ = -5, 0, 1, 2.4, 5, 10 and 20, and 7 VBF HH MC samples are generated with different $\kappa_{2\rm{V}}$ values, $\kappa_{\text{2V}}$ = -10, -5, 0, 1, 2, 5 and 10.
+Other coupling values used in the scan later are from the combination of the generated samples, since the differential cross-section is scaled by a second-order polynomial of $\kappa_\lambda$ and $\kappa_{2\rm{V}}$ in the LO electroweak precision.
 This approach of linearly combining samples from different couplings follows the treatment in Ref.~\cite{CMS:2022cpr}.

-The relevant couplings modify not only the total rates but also the kinematics significantly, as shown in FIG.~\ref{fig:figure_2},~\ref{fig:figure_3},~\ref{fig:figure_4} and~\ref{fig:figure_5}. $m_{\rm{HH}}$ is the reconstructed invariant mass of $b\bar{b}\mu^+\mu^-$.
-In these figures, all distributions are normalised to unity in order to have a direct comparison on the shapes.
-In general, the events in the ggF $HH$ process tend to be energetic when $\kappa_\lambda$ gets smaller, because the box diagram in FIG.~\ref{fig:figure_1}(a) starts to dominate, while the distributions in the VBF process tend to be hard for BSM $\kappa_{\text{2V}}$ cases.
+The relevant couplings modify not only the total rates but also the kinematics significantly, as shown in FIG.~\ref{fig:figure_2},~\ref{fig:figure_3},~\ref{fig:figure_4} and~\ref{fig:figure_5}, where $m_{\rm{HH}}$ is the reconstructed invariant mass of $b\bar{b}\mu^+\mu^-$, and $p_{\rm{T}}^{\mu\mu}$ is the transverse momentum of the $\mu\mu$ system.
+In these figures, all distributions are normalized to unity in order to have a direct comparison on the shapes.
+For ggF HH process, in FIG.~\ref{fig:figure_2}, distributions of the invariant mass $m_{\rm{HH}}$ of the Higgs boson pair system are displayed for different values of $\kappa_{\lambda}$.
+They exhibit a characteristic dip at $m_{\rm{HH}}$ $\sim$ 350 GeV for $\kappa_{\lambda}$ $\sim$ 2.4~\cite{Heinrich:2020ytv}.
+This value of the trilinear Higgs self-coupling corresponds to a maximal destructive interference between the triangle and box diagrams in FIG.~\ref{fig:figure_1}.
+For $\kappa_{\lambda}$ = 1, the maximal destructive interference happens at the HH production threshold and therefore does not introduce a visible dip in the distribution.
+For larger $\kappa_{\lambda}$ values, the triangle diagram starts to dominate resulting in a softer spectrum.
+The similar interference structure is manifested in the distribution of $p_{\rm{T}}^{\mu\mu}$ in FIG.~\ref{fig:figure_3}.
+In the VBF process, the distributions tend to be harder for the BSM cases with $\kappa_{\text{2V}}$ deviating from 1, as shown in FIG.~\ref{fig:figure_4} and FIG.~\ref{fig:figure_5}.